RightScale-IT/rightscale_cookbooks/cookbooks/db_mysql/README.md

   your runlist.
 This will pull in generic client inputs, provide provider selection input and install client.
 Set db/provider_type input in RightScale ServerTemplate to set provider and version for 'db' resource.
-* To setup a MySQL database client and server, place the following recipes in order to your runlist:
+* To setup a MariaDB database client and server, place the following recipes in order to your runlist:

     db_mysql::setup_server_<version>
-      loads the MySQL provider, tuning parameters, as well as other MySQL-specific attributes into the node as inputs.
+      loads the MariaDB provider, tuning parameters, as well as other MariaDB-specific attributes into the node as inputs.

     db::install_server
       sets up generic server and client inputs.
 This will also include db::default recipe which installs the client.

+  For example:

-  For example: To set up and install MySQL 5.5 client and server
+  To set up and install MariaDB 5.5 client and server

     db_mysql::setup_server_5_5
+    db::install_server

+  OR

+  To set up and install MariaDB 10.0 client and server

+    db_mysql::setup_server_10_0
     db::install_server

 ## USAGE: